kaust-library/ArchiveAutomation/README.md

 ## Running the Script

-The takes 2 arguments: the accession number (ACCXAN), and the path to the files
+The takes 3 arguments: an accession number (ACCXAN), a path to where are the files, and a path to where the BagIt file will be created:

 ```
-(venv) mgarcia@wsl2:~/Documents/Work/ArchiveAutomation$ python archiveautomation.py 013_002_0026 /home/mgarcia/Documents/my_bag
+(venv) mgarcia@wsl2:~/Documents/Work/ArchiveAutomation$ python archiveautomation.py 013_002_0026 /home/mgarcia/Documents/boat_trip_pictures /home/mgarcia/Documents/my_bag
 Have a nice day.
 (venv) mgarcia@wsl2:~/Documents/Work/ArchiveAutomation$
 ```